wuqinhao/BRIEFcode/README.md

 # BRIEFcode

+BRIEF class is packed and prepared in the BRIEF.h file.

-Did not offer the .h file.
-All presented as the raw implementation, so that it could be modified by different needs.
-The pipeline would be shown in the main function.
+All presented as the raw implementation in C++ with OpenCV and OpenMP, so that it could be modified by different needs.
+The pipeline would be shown in the main function btest.cpp.
+The accept image type is the general opencv accepting types.
+Any further updates will be listed below.

 Binary string contribution now is when (p1-p2)> Threshold, calculated in BRIEF::cal_threshold.